Trout hits 10th HR, Ohtani shaky, Angels beat Astros 8-7 - Philly

 Cam Bedrosian walked one in a scoreless ninth for his first save.

-Morton, who entered the game with an AL-leading 0.72 ERA, allowed five hits and a season-high four runs, while walking a season-most five in four-plus innings.
+Morton, who entered the game leading the American League with a 0.72 ERA, allowed five hits and a season-high four runs, while walking a season-most five in four-plus innings.

-"The big inning that he struggled, there were a few close-call walks and a few infield singles - that inning took a lot out of him," manager A.J.
-Hinch said.
-"He didn't look like he could throw the ball where he wanted to, which is uncommon of him."

 Bregman doubled with two outs in the second and Houston cut the lead to 2-1 when he scored on a single by Gonzalez.